sunjiangming/PRS_MCCP/README.md

 ```
     $wdir: working directory, e.g. places for inputs and outputs

-    $tr_file: PRS file for training and calibration with known disease status(1:disease; 0:control)
+    $tr_file: input file including PRS for training and calibration with known disease status(1:disease; 0:control)

-    $te_file: PRS file for predicting with unkown disease status as 0
+    $te_file: input file including PRS for predicting with unkown disease status as 0

     $y_col: column number indciating the phenotype of interest